Membership Frequently Asked Questions

 - Have you moved home within the last year?
 It's possible that you may have forgotten to inform the TMSA.

 - Are your membership payments up to date?
 We send you a letter with each newsletter telling you when your membership is due or when it has lapsed but after a year we have to stop sending lapsed reminders as we can no longer afford the cost of printing and postage without the money from your subscription.

 - More and more frequently we are finding that items we send out in the post are going astray even when they are correctly addressed.
 We often receive items which have been returned marked 'addressee gone away' but when we contact members to check, they are very much still where they said they were!
-The newsletter is sent out in March, June, September and December every year.
-Just let us know if your newsletter hasn't arrived and we will send a replacement copy.
+The newsletter is sent out usually quarterly - just let us know if your newsletter hasn't arrived and we will send a replacement copy.